 🔪 How to Make Elk Meatloaf

-Put the meatloaf on an oven rack about ⅓ of the way from the top of the oven.
-It’s time to bake meatloaf!
+- Put the meatloaf on an oven rack about ⅓ of the way from the top of the oven.
+Bake for 50 minutes at 400F (200C).

 What temp should elk meatloaf be cooked to?
 The safe temperature for ground elk is 160F (71C).
 If your elk meatloaf hasn’t reached a safe internal temp using a meat thermometer, extend the cooking time by a few more minutes.

 One of the reasons I love making big 2-pound meatloaves is the leftovers!
-Store your cooked elk meatloaf in a covered container in the refrigerator for up to 3-4 days.
+Store your cooked elk meatloaf in a covered container in the refrigerator for up to 3-4 days or freeze for later.
 Cold elk meatloaf sandwiches, here you come!

 What are the best side dishes for meatloaf made with elk?
 I was feeling the carb-y options the last time I made meatloaf, so I made mashed potatoes and peas.